jongodinez/Basic-JS-Calculator/README.md

 # Basic-JS-Calculator
-Little project to familiarize myself to the Javascript language.
+Little project to familiarize myself to the Javascript syntax.